css-materials/course-site/content/homework/explore-data/index.md

 |School    |                  18|
 |Workplace |                  45|

 Run `?kable` in the console for additional options.
+We expect you to use this function for formatting tabular data in this and future assigments.

 # Submit the assignment